robmarkcole/HASS-amazon-rekognition/README.md

 </p>

 ## Events
 Every time an image is processed, two kinds of events are published.
-The events can be viewed in the logs if logger is set to `debug`
+The events can be viewed via the HA UI from `Developer tools -> EVENTS -> :Listen to events`.
+The events are:

 1) `rekognition.object_detected`: contains all the data associated with an object.